-Board Certified Psychiatrist and Clinical Assistant Professor of Psychiatry, NYU Langone Medical Center
+Board Certified Psychiatrist.
+Distinguished Fellow of the American Psychiatric Association, Clinical Assistant Professor of Psychiatry, NYU Langone

 Dr. Sudeepta Varma is a board certified psychiatrist and Clinical Assistant Professor of Psychiatry at the NYU Langone Medical Center.
 She also served as the founding medical director to the World Trade Center Mental Health Program at NYU, treating victims of 9/11.
 A graduate of the Albert Einstein College of Medicine in New York, Dr. Varma completed her psychiatry residency training at NYU Langone Medical Center and its affiliate, Bellevue Hospital, the oldest public hospital in the country and a pioneer in psychiatry.

 Dr. Varma is a go-to expert for the media, including 20/20, CNN, ABC World News, The Dr. Oz Show, CBS Up to the Minute, MSNBC News, and GMA Health.
 Well-versed in a variety of health topics, Sirius Satellite’s Doctor Radio invites Dr. Varma on monthly to interact with live callers from around the country.